Skip to content

 Pros and Cons of Using a Crate

 On the contrary, a crate or kennel is a small, confined space for your puppy.
-In a correctly sized crate, your puppy can stand up and do a full revolution but will not be able to walk around (check out my guide on dog crate sizes here).
+In a correctly sized crate, your puppy can stand up and do a full revolution but will not be able to walk around (check out my guide on dog crate sizes here, and my comparison of the best dog crates if you’re still choosing one).

 Crate training is considered pretty fundamental in modern puppy raising, primarily because the crate becomes their safe space to sleep and relax!